Conchylicultor/DeepQA/README.md

     Q: How old are you ?
     A: thirty-five.

-    Q: Are you alive ?
-    A: No.

     Q: Will Google hire me ?
-    A: No.

-    Q: Can you say yes ?
     A: No.

     Q: Tell me the alphabet